Neats29/neats29.github.io/source/start-here/index.md

 __I am obsessed about personal development and managing one's own career.
 My mind is often preoccupied by finding the patterns common to those who excel at what they do.__

-__I am also fascinated by individuals who architect original life paths for themselves.__
+__I am also especially fascinated by individuals who architect original life paths for themselves.__

 I work at a UK-based online pharmacy startup called [Echo](https://echo.co.uk/), which delivers prescriptions free of charge.
 I write in the programming languages [Go](https://golang.org/) and [Javascript](https://www.javascript.com/).
 Prior to that, I was working in the blockchain space, building applications on [Ethereum](https://www.ethereum.org/).